US childcare market, mapped

 You sell directly to parents.
 Daycare-search consumer apps, parent-facing tuition financing, and education-product brands aimed at families want a household dataset, not a B2B director list.
 Different denominator, different motion.

 Your motion only fires above $50k ACV.
 The 89,000 independents will not all clear your unit economics.
 A single-center director with 60 enrolled children rarely writes a five-figure annual check on day one.
-Call us when an enterprise-only motion stalls and you need a mid-market overlay across the 200 to 800 center mid-tier chains.
+Call us when an enterprise-only motion stalls and you need a mid-market overlay across the 200-to-800-center mid-tier chains.

 You need real-time license status.
 State childcare-licensing boards publish that, with inspection findings and corrective-action windows that move weekly.
 We refresh monthly, the right cadence for prospecting and the wrong cadence for compliance gatekeeping.